 Centred around Nice on France’s Mediterranean coast, the French Riviera consists of roughly the area from the border with Italy in the east to Toulon in the west.
 The region has a long history as a place to come on holiday ever since the introduction of the railways in 1864 when it became accessible from all over Europe.

 Within 10 years, there were estimated to be 25,000 British residents in the area, who were tempted by the clement weather and beautiful beaches.
+Perfect for relaxing at seaside while playing at online casinos, if you are a fan, play here, and claim big rewards.
 Of course, the region is still very popular for its beaches, but there is more to do in than sun yourself by the sea.
 Here are some of the best things to do in the French Riviera.

 Go jet skiing around Saint-Jean-Cap-Ferrat